Skip to main content

 The delivery infrastructure breaks into four distinct hosting tiers.

 Tier 3: Dedicated IPs on abuse-tolerant hosting.
-The most operationally significant finding is the use of dedicated IPs on hosting providers with a history of abuse tolerance for the most sensitive lure sites. cryptocurrencyworld[.]top and bestcryptocurrency[.]top share a single dedicated IP: 95.214.181.109, registered to Datacamp Limited in Hong Kong (AS212238), a well-documented bulletproof hosting provider.
+The most operationally significant finding is the use of dedicated IPs on hosting providers known for abuse tolerance for the most sensitive lure sites. cryptocurrencyworld[.]top and bestcryptocurrency[.]top share a single dedicated IP: 95.214.181.109, registered to Datacamp Limited in Hong Kong (AS212238), a well-documented bulletproof hosting provider.
 These two domains are the only ones on that IP. mkkku[.]com resolves to 185.53.179.128 (Team Internet AG, Germany).
 Reverse DNS on that IP surfaced seven additional gambling domains on the same server: bet247[.]ac, gem88[.]ac, gemwin[.]ac, gunbet[.]ac, i9-bet[.]ac, sbet[.]ac, and taisunwin[.]ac, all consistent with the broader Coruna delivery theme. btrank[.]top resolves to a dedicated AWS EC2 instance in Tokyo (54.248.167.86). ddus17[.]com resolves to 103.110.221.8 (JT Telecom International, Japan) with no co-hosted domains, consistent with a dedicated server.
+This tier shows how attackers balance concealment with operational control.
+In other words, they use bulletproof hosts where they can operate freely, while still leveraging cloud services for scalability.

 WHOIS registration timeline